keniasousa/keniasousa.github.io/_posts/2025-11-08-designing-agent-systems-people-in-mind.md

 ### Understanding How the System Works

 Users wanted transparency about how sources were identified and prioritized.
 16 out of 24 participants wanted more details about the system’s logic and reasoning.
-However, only 11 of those 16 actually opened the action details provided.
+However, only 11 of those 16 actually opened the details provided.
 This suggests users want transparency, but it must be easy to access and presented in a way that fits their workflow.

 # Why it Matters for Continuous Improvement